 Rachel Wenstone of the National Union of Students said government changes encouraged "students to think more like consumers" but denied them "any way of holding their institution to account" if they were dissatisfied.

 "The government needs to undo its shambolic changes to higher education and find a better way for graduates to contribute towards the education system, halting the 'marketisation' of universities that is of no benefit to students or society."

 Nicola Dandridge of Universities UK said increased fees meant that students were demanding more from their universities but she insisted that overall satisfaction levels remained high.

 "It is misleading to make a crude assumption that time spent in lectures and seminars can be equated with university course quality.
-UK university education places an important focus on supporting independent study which will vary from course to course and between individual institutions."'Bang for buck'
+UK university education places an important focus on supporting independent study which will vary from course to course and between individual institutions."

 "Tuition fees also pay for far more than contact time.
 They cover all manner of services including student support facilities, employment advice and training, library services and clubs.